Florence with its museums, palaces, and churches hosts some of the most important artistic treasures in the world ⚜️.

 - the National Institute of Renaissance Studies.

-- The Institute of Human and Social Sciences, one of the three academic classes of the High School.
+- The Institute of Human and Social Sciences is one of the three academic classes of the High School.

 BASILICA SANTA CROCE